-The Wellbeing Toolkit uses adaptations of two very well designed and tested tools in an anonymous pre/post- application, utilised to provide schools with broad measures of both wellbeing and social capital in the school staff group.
+The Wellbeing Toolkit uses two tools that provide schools/centres with broad measures of both wellbeing and social capital in the participating group.

-The first measure is the WEMWBS (Warwick-Edinburgh Mental Wellbeing Scale), a well-established 14-item scale across 5 response categories covering feeling and functional aspects of wellbeing, applied extensively in the United Kingdom and several other countries worldwide.
+The first is the Warwick-Edinburgh Mental Wellbeing Scale which is used to measure the mental, social and functional well-being.
+This is a well-established 14 item scale across five response categories covering feeling and functional aspects of wellbeing that has been applied extensively worldwide.

-The second measure is an 8-item survey developed and applied extensively in the Finnish public sector to measure workplace social capital, including designations for cognitive and structural social capital; vertical and horizontal social capital; bonding (‘to get by’), bridging (‘to get ahead’) and linking (trust across authority gradients) social capital.
-Applied to a base of 150,000 public sector employees in Finland over a period of 15 years, the tool is robust with longitudinal data and well-documented health end points.
+The second is a Finnish model of social capital which clearly identifies end points that create vertical and horizontal social capital (across the organisation).
+Applied to a base of 150,000 public sector employees in Finland over a period of 15 years, the tool is robust with longitudinal data and well-documented health endpoints.

-All survey results are anonymous and used to provide individual schools of broad measures of wellbeing and social capital before and after the toolkit application.
+All survey results are anonymous and used to provide individual schools/centres with broad measures of wellbeing and social capital before and after the Wellbeing Toolkit application.